rabarbers/pascal.wallet.connector/README.md

 * It is not clear if Block.Nonce field represents meaningful value.
 * GetWalletAccountsAsync returns empty array if parameter encodedPublicKey or b58PublicKey is provided.
 * Wallet RPC methods 'checkepasa' and 'validateepasa' returns response object which does not correspond JSON RPC specification and field 'account' sometimes can return numeric value, sometimes - string.
 Currently Pascal.Wallet.Connector does not support these methods.
+* VerifyMessageAsync might return true even if wrong digest message is supplied.
+Requires more investigation.
+Use on your own risk.

 ### For technical support contact Rabarbers and be polite